nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 * Advice and guidance request sent
 * Fast track referral for suspected skin cancer
 * 2 week rule referral - upper GI
-* Chest pain

-The main referral code can therefore be either a reason for referral or referred to service.
+The main referral code can therefore be either a reason for referral or referred to service and thus does not align distinctly to any of the FHIR elements.

 The GP system may have additional non-READ/SNOMED CT coded classification fields with fixed or locally configured valuesets.
 These are often optional fields.
-These fields may have valuesets which span reason for referral and referred to service.
+These fields may have valuesets which align to or span reason for referral and referred to service.

 ### Referrals and SNOMED CT